Hadronic structure on the light-front II: QCD strings, Wilson lines and potentials: Spin interactions on the light front

-To construct the spin-dependent interactions due to the {\it non-zero modes} on the light cone, we apply the general construction by Eichten and Feinberg~\cite{Eichten:1980mw}, to the slated Wilson loop shown in Fig.~\ref{fig_qqbar} in Euclidean signature, followed by the analytical continuation $\theta\rightarrow -i\chi$ to Minkowski signature.
-For that, we need the expansion of the heavy-quark propagator shown as a straight line in leading order or $1/m_Q^0$, at next-to-next to leading order.
+To construct the spin-dependent interactions on the light front, we apply the general construction by Eichten and Feinberg~\cite{Eichten:1980mw}, to the slated Wilson loop shown in Fig.~\ref{fig_qqbar} in Euclidean signature, followed by the analytical continuation $\theta\rightarrow -i\chi$ to Minkowski signature.
+For that, we frst need the expansion of the heavy-quark propagator shown as a straight line in leading order or $1/m_Q^0$, at next-to-next to leading order.